 About the Foundation

 In 2007, a class action lawsuit was filed in the United States District Court of the Northern District of California against Facebook on behalf of 3.6 million users of Facebook concerning its “Beacon” program.
 KamberLaw represented the plaintiffs in this action and Cooley LLP represented Facebook.
 This suit was settled in 2009 and was granted final approval by the Hon.
 Richard Seeborg in March 2010.
-As part of the settlement, the parties created the Foundation (the Digital Trust Foundation) “the purpose of which shall be to fund projects and initiatives that promote the cause of online privacy, safety, and security.”
+As part of the settlement, the parties created the Foundation “the purpose of which shall be to fund projects and initiatives that promote the cause of online privacy, safety, and security.”
 The case settled for $9.5 million, with the Foundation receiving approximately $6.7 million after attorney’s fees, payments to plaintiffs, and administrative costs.
 There were four objectors to the settlement, two of whom appealed the approval to the Ninth Circuit Court of Appeals and subsequently the Supreme Court.
 But ultimately, in November 2013, the appeals were rejected and the Foundation was funded.
-The Foundation will distribute more than $6 million and will close its doors once all of the grants have been distributed and completed.
+The Foundation distributed approximately $6.4 million in grants and spent approximately $300,000 in administrative costs.
+It closed its doors in 2019 once all of the money was spent.

 Board of Directors